 --next-next hop.
 The node after the next downstream node along an LSP’s path.

 --next-next-hop backup tunnel.
 Backup tunnel terminating at the LSP’s next-next hop beyond the point of failure, and originating at the hop immediately upstream of the point of failure.
 It bypasses a failed link or node, and is used to protect primary LSPs that were using this link or node before the failure.

 --Endpoint of a network connection or a junction common to two or more lines in a network.
 Nodes can be interconnected by links, and serve as control points in the network.
+Computers on a network, or any endpoint or a junction common to two or more lines in a network.
 Nodes can be processors, controllers, or workstations.

 --The last LSP originally signaled over the protected interface before the failure.
-The primary LSP is the LSP before the failure.
+The LSP before the failure.

 --Tunnel whose LSP may be fast rerouted if there is a failure.
 Backup tunnels cannot be primary tunnels.

 --An interface that has one or more backup tunnels associated with it.